Philip Lance: Community development work

 In 1992, Lance organized a weekly "mass in the grass” in MacArthur Park for undocumented Latino immigrants.
 This event was an outgrowth of his involvement with the Justice for Janitors campaign, a social movement organization that fights for the rights of janitors.
 The "mass in the grass" led to the formation of a series of community based entrepreneurial projects including a worker-owned janitorial company.
 In 1994, The Archbishop of Canterbury visited Pueblo Nuevo and learned that Lance was a gay man causing discussion by the media.

 In 1999, Lance and his Pueblo Nuevo congregation founded Camino Nuevo Charter Academy with the help of educator Paul Cummins, founder of the Crossroads School.
+During his tenure as leader of the organization, the schools grew to serve more than 3200 students with an annual operating budget exceeding $50 million and real estate assets of $100 million.
 Camino Nuevo is recognized for its superior results with bilingual education.
 The school was built in a converted mini-mall, a choice that was recognized for its innovative architectural improvements to the built environment of the community.
 The school has been the subject of multiple case studies concerning community-based education.

 Psychology career

 In 2015 Lance opened a private practice as a clinical psychologist.
 He is a supervisor of doctoral interns in psychology and co-hosts a podcast titled New Books in Psychoanalysis.
 He is the co-chair of the Continuing Education Committee at the Psychoanalytic Center of California.
+He serves on the faulty of the Reiss-Davis Graduate School teaching psychodynamic theory and practice.